aces/Loris-MRI/docs/scripts_md/MRIProcessingUtility.md

 ### createTarchiveArray($tarchive)

 Creates the DICOM archive information hash ref for the tarchive that has the same basename as the file path passed as argument.
+For HRRT scanners, it will do the same but from the hrrtarchive table.

 INPUTS:
-  - $tarchive           : tarchive's path (absolute or relative).
+  - $tarchive: tarchive's path (absolute or relative).
+  - $hrrt    : whether the archive is from an HRRT scanner or not (in which case, the `hrrt_archive` table will be read instead of the `tarchive` table.

-RETURNS: DICOM archive information hash ref if exactly one archive was found.
+RETURNS: DICOM/HRRT archive information hash ref if exactly one archive was found.
 Exits
          when either no match or multiple matches are found.

 ### determinePSC($tarchiveInfo, $to\_log, $upload\_id)